Home Medical Devices Blood Screening Market Size, Trends & Growth Analysis Report | 2032

 North America Dominates the Global Market

-North America is the most significant global blood screening market shareholder and is estimated to grow at a CAGR of 7.3% over the forecast period.
-The blood screening market in North America grew significantly throughout the forecast period.
+North America is the most significant global market shareholder and is estimated to grow at a CAGR of 7.3% over the forecast period.
+The market in North America grew significantly throughout the forecast period.
 This region's dominance is due to increased blood donors, widespread use of blood screening procedures, and lower patient costs.
 Furthermore, the region's significant position in the global market is due to high public awareness regarding blood safety.
 For example, the American National Red Cross estimates that approximately 6.8 million people in the United States donate blood each year.

 In addition, according to the American Cancer Society, the United States alone is expected to see approximately 1,918,030 new cancer cases and 609,360 cancer deaths in 2022.
 In the United States, 6.8 million people donate blood each year.
 These elements will contribute to the United States' sustained dominant position.
 Furthermore, the regulatory and reimbursement landscape is constantly developing to keep up with the rapid research speed in this field.
 Moreover, the FDA is creating new regulatory policies for NGS, which are expected to increase test innovation while ensuring that the data generated by these tests is accurate and reliable.